sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 3rd party Docker image, as it has no knowledge of SONiC, will not meet the requirements described in section [SONiC Package]((#sonic-package)).
 Thus, for such Docker images the limitations are:
-- no controlled container auto-restart feature.
-According to current design, container is always auto-restarted on container exit.
-  (Could be changed if we change the container auto-restart design)
 - can be locally managed only, as the requirement for kube managed features is not met.

 Another possibility is to allow users to provide a manifest file URL.